Zapit-Optostim/zapit-tcp-bridge/README.md

 client.connect()
 ```

-A succesful connection should return `(1.0, b'\x00', b'\x01', b'\x00')`.
+A successful connection should return `(1.0, b'\x00', b'\x01', b'\x00')`.
 If the connection is already established, the method should return `(-1.0, b'\x00', b'\x01', b'\x00')`.
 If a connection is already established with a different client, this should yield a `ConnectionRefusedError`. <br>
 Once the connection is established, we can call the `send_receive()` method to send the byte_tuple to the server and receive a response:

 ```python
 response = client.send_receive(zapit_byte_tuple)
 ```
 The `response` will be a tuple of 4 elements.
 If the connection is established, the first element of the tuple will be the current datetime as a `double`.
 The other three elements are bytes.
 The second element will be the trial command.
 The third and fourth elements will be depend on the trial command.
 If the trial command is 1 (`sendSamples`), the third element will be `conditionNum` and the fourth with be the `laserOn`.
 If the trial command is 0 (`stopOptoStim`), the third element will be the response will be `1` and the fourth element will be `255`.
-If the trial command is `2-4`, the thrid element will be the response to the query and the fourth element will be `255`.
+If the trial command is `2-4`, the third element will be the response to the query and the fourth element will be `255`.
 If the connection with the TCPclient is not established, the method should return `(-1.0, b"\x00", b"\x00", b"\x01")`.
 Therefore, in our case, the response will be `(739002.8009685668, b'\x01', b'\x04', b'\x01')`.

 <br>

 ### **Parsing the server response**

 As is probably evident from the section above, breaking down the server response into its various components can be a little cumbersome and confusing.
 Moreover, the response from the server also contains bytes, but what we want are integers.
 For this reason, the final stage is to call the `parse_server_response` function (again from the `Python_TCP_Utils` module).
 This function takes as arguments the `zapit_byte_tuple`, the `datetime_double`, the `trial_command_byte` and the `response_byte_tuple`.
-Following from the previous section, you should now realise that the `datetime_double` is the first element of our reponse, while the `trial_command_byte` is the second element, and the `response_byte_tuple` are the third and fourth.
+Following from the previous section, you should now realise that the `datetime_double` is the first element of our response, while the `trial_command_byte` is the second element, and the `response_byte_tuple` are the third and fourth.
 As such, we can call `parse_server_response`:

 ```python
 parsed_response = ptu.parse_server_response(zapit_byte_tuple = zapit_byte_tuple,